KamalGangwar/Rave-ReactNative-Wrapper/README.md

     import {Rave} from 'Rave-ReactNative-Wrapper';

 #### 2. You can import shortid to use as your txref generator
-    import shortid from 'shortid'; //  Feel free to use your own txref generator
+    import shortid from 'shortid'; //   Feel free to use your own logic/ package to generate unique references

  #### 2. Set your success, failure and close methods